stephanmg/cppbestpractices/03-Style.md

 ## Use the Correct Integer Type For stdlib Features

 The standard library generally returns `size_t` for anything related to size.
-What exactly `size_t` is is implementation defined.
+What exactly `size_t` means is implementation defined.

 In general, using `auto` will avoid most of these issues, but not all.